EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 GDP growth differential

-US Q1 2026 GDP grew 1.6% year-on-year (revised estimate), supported by sustained investment and consumer spending.
-Eurozone Q1 2026 GDP grew just 0.8% YoY — the weakest reading in several quarters, reflecting the drag from expensive energy and weak industrial activity.
-The growth differential remains a fundamental argument for USD strength: if the gap widens further in Q2 2026, it would provide additional support for the dollar and cap EURUSD upside.
+US Q1 2026 GDP grew 2.1% year-on-year, sustained by investment and consumer spending.
+Q2 2026 data will be released on July 30 — consensus expects 1.6%–2.2% growth.
+Eurozone Q1 2026 GDP grew 0.8% year-on-year (+0.3% quarter-on-quarter), the weakest reading in several quarters, reflecting the drag from expensive energy and weak industrial activity.
+Q2 eurozone data also due July 30, with analysts expecting a modest ~+0.1% quarter-on-quarter after Q1's near-stagnation.
+The growth differential remains a structural argument for USD strength and EURUSD downside pressure: until European growth accelerates meaningfully, investors will continue to prefer dollar-denominated assets.

 Geopolitics, trade & USD index